AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/erase.doc.md

 ## Description

 `Typelivore::Erase` accepts a list of elements.

 Suppose its first layer is instantiated with an index.
 In that case, it returns a function such that when invoked with an operation, the function becomes the operation instantiated with the previously provided list modified by removing the element at the index.

-Suppose its first layer is instantiated with two indices where the first is less or equal to the second one.
+Suppose its first layer is instantiated with two indices where the first is less or equal to the second.
 In that case, it returns a function such that when invoked with an operation, the function becomes the operation instantiated with the previously provided list modified by removing elements between the indices.
 <pre><code>   Element<sub>0</sub>, Element<sub>1</sub>, ..., Element<sub>I</sub>, ..., Element<sub>n</sub>
 -> I